MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 ^ Input validation failures
   - invalid parameter names, invalid protocol

 ^ Output validation failures
   - database record mismatch

 ^ Authentication failures and successes
 ^ Application errors
 ^ Application startup, shutdown, configuration changes ^ High-risk functions
   - All access control events, deleting users, assigning privileges, all actions by administrative users, data imports and exports

+^ Footer
+  - I do want to bring attention to the footer and the cheatsheet for logging
+  - It's particularly good in the way to lays out an logging message standard that can actually be implemented.

 [.column]
 #### What not to log